jinshin19/Pirated/README.md

  - This is only available for <b>Viewing</b> & testing the <b>Functionalities<b>.

+ - This website will be updated often due to some external matters IRL.

  - Ongoing.

  - This is the demo link <a href="https://jinshin19.github.io/Pirated/"><b>VIEW</b></a>